 a.
 When you walk through the waters of difficulty, I will be with you.
 Isaiah 43:2

 I encourage you to read through the story of Joseph, especially Genesis 50.
-He seemed have a great perspective, even when his plans turned upside down.
-When he saw his brothers again years later he said,
+He seemed to have a great perspective, even when his plans were turned upside down.
+When he saw his brothers again years later, he said,

 You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.
 Genesis 50:20

 Could what we think are failed plans actually turn out to be the perfect plans of God?
-I now can see that what I wanted and thought was the right position for me really wasn’t.
+I can now see that what I wanted — and thought was the right position for me — really wasn’t.
 I just couldn’t see it at the time.
 Was I wronged?
 Probably.
-Would it have been a good position for me.
+Would it have been a good position for me?
 Most likely.
 Would God have used me?
 Yes.
 But… God knows best.
-And I can truthfully say looking back that I am glad that things turned out like they did.
+And I can truthfully say, looking back, that I am glad things turned out the way they did.

-Let’s learn to say what Jesus did to
+Let’s learn to say what Jesus said to His Father…

-His Father… “Father not My will but Yours be done”.
+“Father, not My will but Yours be done.”

 SOAP Scripture: Genesis 50